Quick Start Guide

 • On Windows, restart your terminal after installation

-Error: "Permission denied (publickey)"
+"Permission denied (publickey)"

 • Verify your SSH key path is correct